-A benefit of the armor upgrade system is it gives heavy armor a bit more value than under the default rules, while also adding another layer of realism.
+A tangential benefit of the armor upgrade system is giving heavier armors a bit more "oomph" than under the default rules, where Dexterity and light armor are typically regarded as king.
 If you don't like it, the power is yours.